meltyourface/blank/posts/Practitioners-workings/Magical-Rituals-for-Love-Wealth-and-Healing/index.md

 As intertwined our hearts entwine,
 And love unbroken, we declare.

-Verbal Component: Chant beloved names thrice, with affection cradled in every note.
+**Verbal Component**: Chant beloved names thrice, with affection cradled in every note.

-Symbolic Element: Entwine two red roses, their thorns pricked in passionate desire.
+**Symbolic Element**: Entwine two red roses, their thorns pricked in passionate desire.

 **Visualization**: Envision the night sky with illustrious constellations forming a heart, wrapping the two souls in tender connection.